Airbus shakes up aero parts manufacturing

 But the coronavirus crisis has forced it to cut costs while giving it the opportunity to reorganize at a time when output is 40% slower than usual due to the drop in air travel demand.

-The shake-up appears to shy away from factory closures but leaves the door open to greater internal competition whenever it launches future aircraft programmes, industry sources said.
+The shake-up appears to shy away from factory closures but leaves the door open to greater internal competition whenever Airbus launches future projects, industry sources said.

 Airbus and U.S. rival Boeing are increasingly locked in a battle over production strategy after a long sales boom.